mostofa-s-cse/mostofa-s-cse/README.md

 - 📄 Know about my experiences [resume.link](resume.link)

-- ⚡ Fun fact **I once implemented a feature in my web application based on a quirky idea that came to me during a late-night coding session.
-It turned out to be a user favorite, proving that creative coding can sometimes lead to unexpected and delightful outcomes!**
+- ⚡ Fun fact <br/>
+<p>I once implemented a feature in my web application based on a quirky idea that came to me during a late-night coding session.
+It turned out to be a user favorite, proving that creative coding can sometimes lead to unexpected and delightful outcomes!</p>

 <div style="display: flex; gap: 20px;">
  <img src="https://komarev.com/ghpvc/?username=mostofa-s-cse&label=Profile%20views&color=0e75b6&style=flat" alt="mostofa-s-cse" />